Smarthome-Mechatronics-HUST-K62/CenterNet/README.md

 - [ ] Implement CenterNet with DLA-34 as its backbone.
 - [ ] Implement CenterNet's heads (to get outputs of model and use them to calculate loss).
 - [ ] Implement functions to calculate loss.
+- [ ] Write conde to train and evaluate
+- [ ] Train on google colab.